jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/37 - Mid Point Battle.md

 Then explain the graph above.
 If middle class Americans, Canadians are pirates, why didn't Blockbuster stores have steal bars?
 The same reason why they don't steal Netflix.
 Blockbuster was a fair deal, until data streaming was possible.
 Then Netflix was.

-The masses are _happy_ with Netflix because the player god did their job; use new technology to help people live better lives.
-Thats' why "pirates" paid for Netflix, because it used modern technology to help us live better, easier, affordable lives.
-Happiness is finding making microstories, in line with the grandstory of humanity.
-The masses became _unhappy_ with Blockbuster because they realized it makes our lives harder, managed, regulated, and expensive.
+The people elected to download movies, because it was a upgrade available to their cyborgology.
+The only natural rule is natural selection.
+The people choose the best tool because with new majic, they were better cyborgs.
+It's not their job to wait for a industry to catch up to nature.
+But the other way around.

+## Checks and Balances

-When we hit the Digital Age in 1968, iTunes, Netflix, Steam and other digital distribution methods became possible.
+When we hit the Digital Age in the 1970's, iTunes, Netflix, Steam and other digital distribution methods became possible.
 Still far off, but possible to start having a society that empowers individuals with open access, distributed, democratized technology.
 Tax forms, insurance claims, wedding invitations, doctor questions and answers, university lectures, textbooks, online voting, and so many other things were possible.
-The quick victory of Netflix shows how ready the masses are to upgrade their society's functions to the digital age.
-The happy ruling nobility are happy ignoring that, while the unhappy yearn to hurry up distributing the upgrades.
+The quick victory of Netflix shows how ready the masses are to upgrade to the digital age.
+The happy ruling nobility are happy antagonising the future instead.

-And that's why I made you read a few pages of somewhat dull history.
-It's the essence of this book and the massive problem our society is enountering today; adapting to the capabilities of technological, and not expecting the old ruling philosophy to keep going.
+While the people were being "pirates".
+The entertainment had endless movie opening nights, talk shows, award shows, and launch parties.
+The Oscars, Correspondence Dinners, Emmy's, Golden Globes, Cannes Film Festival, Sundance Film Festival, Toronto International Film Festival, and so many others, all modern version of banquets and balls, with gates to keep you away, and rules put in place to make the good times going.

+By the way, while the entertainment industry was calling regular people thieves from the party box, were lobbying the people's government to give them tax credits.
+Between 2000-2009, California went from having 2/3 of production, to 1/3.
+The entertainment industry went from state to state, country to country, moving to whichever charged the least tax.
+It's so low now, they basically pay no taxes.

+This has nothing to do with saving money.
+It's because the executives in charge know nothing about storytelling.
+They use special effects, mass marketing, remakes, sequals, celebrities, and gore porn, which all costs ever more money.
+Online downloading was merely a check and balance against their own incompetence.

-## Checks and Balances
+## Decision

-So streaming movies, was illegal and piracy.
-The official news broadcast said so, the official movie makers said so.
-Their own viewers, their own funders, the people whose money they were spending on many banquets and balls of The Oscars and Correspondence Dinners, were breaking the rules.

-Of course, the ruling nobility adapted and now they sell digital streaming.
-So digital streaming is okay.
-That sounds like a change was made, based on the people's actions.
-What was it John Locke said about checks and balances on government.
-That the people can have political security of an all powerful Leviathan, while keeping individual liberty, if political power was divided between executive, legislative, judges, and the people voted their preferences.

-So was digital streaming priacy.
-The economic government said it was.
-Until the people voted otherwise.
-That's the simple power of digital technology.
-It lets people control their own Leviathan.

-## Leviathan, Darth Vader, and Luke Skywalker on Main Street

-We're on a journey to understand society better.
-We need to understand all the changes that usually cause revolutions, so we can change society before these failures happen.

-And that's where this drawing came from.
-It shows the human story.
-The king is the player god, life, or Leviathan, who is really the shared consciouness of the community, filled with extras.
-Then there's Luke Skywalker and Darth Vader.
-While both are the protagonists of their own story.
-Life, has a clear winner.
-The one who helps invent, and spread new technology.
-That's why there really is a protagonist and antagonist to humanity's development.
-Revolutions happen when Darth Vader refuses to give up being a gatekeepers, once new technology destroys the job, with better technology.
-Like digital streaming did for movies, and Blockbuster vs Netflix.
-Vader refuses to return to being an equal member of the shared consciousness.
-And then there's concentration of castles, and distributed main st. Anarchy needs concentration for shared security, while technological development inevitably means distribution power to main street.

-Techvolution understands this recurring story.
-It lets us all see, in others and ourselves, when we're Luke Skywalker and Darth Vader.
-Not right away, not like some divine interpreation.
-But through engaging more inside microstories, to see which way the resolutions are trending.
-This lets the extras choose sides better.

-And that's the characters and setting of techvolution.
-To understand the journey of society, as we play the game of civilization, we must understand the story of these characters.
-And that leads us to the beauty of a well told story.

-“Man is born free; and everywhere he is in chains.”
-Jean-Jacques Rousseau wrote that in 1762, to help inspire people passed the confines of aged ruling philosophy.
-All he had was words to fight back with.
-If we want to step on Mars, cure cancer, stop global warming, we'll never do it with liberal free-market economics.
-Never.
-If fucking internet streaming was called criminal by its rulers, they'll never let our species advanced into the stars.

-So here's a video, that hopefully is much stronger than words.
-This ability, to proactively change ourselves to reach the stars.
-“Man is born free; and everywhere he is free.”
-Free of being subjugated by our own ruling philosphy, as we live a endless story of techvolution.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5KdE0p2joJw?start=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- bring up dark majic, ie advertising. trying to solve pain that doesn't exist, to continue the use of a bygone tool.
+Well the choice was already made.
+The extras decided downloading online is good.
+They voted with their actions.
+They pushed technology forward, overtop antagonists objections, and forced them lazy industries to adapt.
+But, it doesn't matter.
+The rules were broken.
+Obi-Wan is captured by the nobility.
+How can we change their mind, to accept checks and balances, on their rule.